zX3no/gonk/README.md

 | ?           | Escape    |
 | ?           | Backspace |

+Use 1, 2 and 3 to adjust the queue margins forward.
+Shift 1, 2, 3 moves them backwards.

 ## ⚒️ Troubleshooting

 > M4A files seem to be broken ¯\\\_(ツ)_/¯